Grantmaker Salary and Benefits Survey FAQs

 The Grantmaker Salary and Benefits Survey (GSB) studies U.S. grantmaker compensation practices.
-Data is gathered from the field and is analyzed through a partnership with Foundation Center.
+Data is gathered from the field and is analyzed through a partnership with Candid.
 Survey respondents are asked to provide information on the salary, benefits, and demographics of full-time staff.
 The Council has continuously conducted this research since 1980.
-The GSB is considered to be the field standard for understanding grantmaker compensation and benefits, and frequent requests to access the data are made by grantmakers, academic researchers, and consulting firms in human resources, tax or law serving the field.
+The GSB is considered to be the field standard for understanding grantmaker compensation and benefits, and frequent requests to access the data are made by grantmakers, academic researchers, and consulting firms in human resources, tax, or law serving the field.

 The published report and benchmarking tool are used in a variety of ways to compare grantmaker salary and benefits compensation practices against peers.
 For example, a large private foundation with over $1 billion in assets recently used the data and the Council’s online benchmarking tool, Benchmark Central (available only to survey participants) to assist in setting a salary offer in their search for a new Program Officer; a mid-size community foundation in the mid-west recently examined data on salary increases to determine what the average raises were for similar foundations in their region as they contemplated their own potential increases.
 Large law and tax-advisory firms typically use the Council’s report to gauge whether their clients are adhering to IRS guidelines around proper compensation of full-time staff.

 The data from the report is gathered via an annual survey; it is not pulled from payroll files or other sources.
 As a result, the strength of the report and ability to benchmark depends on the sector's participation.
 While the level of participation and resultant data has varied greatly in the several decades in which the Council has conducted this research, the sample size of respondents is significant and accurately represents the sector as a whole.